 - External If this resolves to an export statement in another bundle, then the overlapping export definition in this bundle is discarded. - Internal If it is resolved to an export statement in this module, then the overlapping import definition in this module is discarded. - Unresolved There is no matching export definition.
-This is however a developer error because it means the overlapping export definition of the bundle is not compatible with the overlapping import definition.
+In this case the framework is free to discard either the overlapping export definition or overlapping import definition in this bundle.
+If the export definition is discarded and the import definition is not optional then the bundle will fail to resolve.